MohammadShakiba/Project_Libra_CP2K/Si75H64/step2/README.md

 njobs = 1
 This way, the user can test the software for the first two steps to debug for potential errors in input, etc.

-**_NOTE_:** - Please note that the paths currently defined in these files may not be the correct paths for you.
-Please adjust all paths to your specific needs
+**_NOTE_:** Please note that the paths currently defined in these files may not be the correct paths for you.
+Please adjust all paths to your specific needs.

+**_NOTE_:** We highly recommend the user to use the latest inputs used in a recent project about the role of crystal symmetry in nonadiabatic dynamics of CsPbI3 perovskite.
+The new inputs have better functionality and can be found in [this link](https://github.com/AkimovLab/Project_CsPbI3_MB_vs_SP).